 (Adds shares, details)

-Excluding one-time items, the company posted a loss of 16 cents per share.
-Analysts on average had expected a loss of 33 cents, according to Thomson Reuters I/B/E/S.
+Analysts on average had expected earnings of 76 cents per share, according to Thomson Reuters I/B/E/S.

 Net revenue rose 6.6 percent to $9.5 billion versus the average estimate of $9.09 billion.

 Through Tuesday's close, Morgan Stanley's shares had risen about 6.8 percent this year, compared with an 4.2 percent rise in KBW Bank index.